-Degloving injuries to the lower extremity are devastating, complex, limb salvage injuries.
-These injuries are characterized by separation of the subcutaneous tissue and at times administered in the Emergency Department.
+Degloving injuries to the lower extremity are devastating, complex, prepare the wound for a future flap or graft.

+Figure 7 outlines the progression of a 33-year-old female with a history of IV drug abuse who presented after being struck by a vehicle.
+A tetanus booster and antibiotics were administered in the Emergency Department.
 The patient refused transmetatarsal amputation at initial presentation.
-She was treated with stabilization of concomitant fractures and dislocations, debridement, and application of wound VAC.
+She was treated with stabilization of concomitant fractures and dislocations, debridement, and application of negative pressure wound therapy.
 She underwent multiple washouts using gravity lavage.
-Secondary to contamination of the site and severe pain with attempt at dressing change or manipulation of the surgical site, all wound VAC changes were performed in the operating room for the first week.
-She ultimately went on to a transmetatarsal amputation, followed by a combination of partial and full thickness skin grafts with plastic surgery.
+Secondary to contamination of the site and severe pain with attempt at dressing change or manipulation of the surgical site, all negative pressure wound therapy changes were performed in the operating room for the compression blocks the flow of blood and oxygen leading to ischemia.
+These injuries are often associated with multiple fractures and severe soft tissue damage.
+Prolonged crush injuries have a higher incidence of neurovascular compromise.